fabiomarreco/BlogSource/source/_posts/2017-12-18-a-generic-specification-pattern-in-c.markdown

 - C#
 ---

-# A Generic Specification Pattern in C# - Part 1
+# A Generic Specification Pattern in C#

 ## The Pattern

-An important design pattern with extreme resonance in *Model Driven Design* is the **Specification** pattern.
+An important design pattern with extreme resonance in *Model Driven Design* is the **Specification**.
 It enables encapsulation of complex business logics in a simple interface.
-In complex systems, it is common when we are trying to simplify business logic, it is common to go at least halfway this pattern.
+In complex systems, it is common when trying to simplify business logic, go at least halfway this pattern.

-In few words, we will have a interface `ISpecification` with a single method, returning boolean indicating if a object is satisfied by the specification.
+In few words, we will have an interface `ISpecification` with a single method, returning boolean indicating if a object is satisfied by the specification.
 There are many use cases, a classic one being filtering.
-For example, suppose we have an online store with many products, as such:
+For example, suppose we have an online store with many products, such as:

 | ProductID |  ProductName   |  Price  |  Category   |
 | --------- | -------------- | ------- | ----------- |